 8. Protect and encourage egg and sperm health through diet, herbs and supplements.
 Preventing additional exposure to BPA, soft plastics, and pesticides and herbicides is a must, but so is nourishing, protecting and rebuilding from the inside.
-Diet plays a huge roll as does antioxidants which help to protect the DNA from damage.
+Diet plays a huge role as does antioxidants, which help to protect the DNA from damage.

 Have you heard about BPA’s affecting fertility?
 What alternatives are you switching to?

 - Bisphenol A. (n.d.).
 Retrieved from: https://medical-dictionary.thefreedictionary.com/Bisphenol A